Get up and running

 }

 Any MCP client works.
-Connect to http://127.0.0.1:39000/mcp using streamable HTTP transport.
-The server exposes 22 tools and 5 resources that any MCP-compatible client can discover automatically.
+Connect over stdio (python -m packet_tracer_mcp --stdio) — recommended for desktop clients — or point an HTTP client at http://127.0.0.1:39000/mcp.
+The server exposes 36 tools and 5 resources that any MCP-compatible client can discover automatically.

 Your First Topology